 My grandmother thus studiously kept any discussion of things psychic or mediumship related firmly silenced from that day forward.
 The upshot of it was that she refused to allow any of her five daughters to explore the paranormal and spiritual world in an open manner.
 The Other Side does have it’s darker sides so who knows what she ran into with her own gifts?
 Still, it does not do to characterize an entire ocean by one bad experience at the beach.
 I feel very lucky to have been able to explore openly when my own gifts unfolded before me and I did not have to deal with a family who stigmatized me for having the gift from the beginning.

 During that last visit, my mother (who was a teenager at the time) wanted to talk more with Aunt Peg and get to know more about her.
 It was not to be.
-My grandparents would have none of Peg getting more time with Mom to talk and he sent Peg on her way once the business was done.
+My grandparents would have none of Peg getting more time with Mom to talk.
+They sent Peg on her way once the business was done.
 Mom never saw Peg again and we only heard about her death sometime in the mid 1990s after her long career of being a professional medium in and around Northern California.
-Peg’s daughter came to visit Mom a few times in the 1980s and we heard from her son, now and again but lost touch after 1990 or so
+Peg’s daughter came to visit Mom a few times in the 1980s and we heard from her son, now and again but lost touch after 1990 or so.

-Later on, as I researched my Aunt Peg’s life I found she had her regrets at having the Sight.
-She said in an interview once that only one of her sisters would recognize her and the rest treated her like an outcast.
+In the present day, as I researched my Aunt Peg’s life I found she had her regrets at having the Sight.
+She said in an interview in 1976 in the Sacramento Bee newspaper that only one of her sisters would recognize her as a human being and the rest treated her like an outcast.
 In her own words “My family thought I was goofy.
 You can imagine what people thought when I began to see my big Indian” who was one of her Spirit Guides.
 “My family did not believe.
 If it hadn’t been for my grandmother, I don’t know where I’d be.”
-In a 1980 interview, Peg shared that her psychic grandmother was part Cherokee and that the gift came from her side of the family.
+It was clear that Peggy shared the gift with her Grandmother, who wielded considerable influence in helping Peggy come to terms with the gift.

 Aunt Peg always used the term “psychic” to define herself by but in the interviews I read, she spoke of seeing “spiritual people walking” and I figured out very quickly that she was indeed a Medium.
 She obviously couched her gifts in terms that were more socially acceptable given the prejudices of the times she lived in, but the signs were there that she dealt with spirit entities in much the same manner many modern Mediums do.
 If you are seeing spirits and having detailed discussions with your guides, you are a Medium!